 “I think it's important to meet with your team members individually to let them know how important they are as an individual to your brand,” says Shilonda Downing, Founder of Virtual Work Team LLC.
 “Some of the software programs and tools we use on a daily basis to work virtually in a successful manner are Basecamp, Zendesk, and Dropbox, just to name a few.”

-With today’s leading software platforms, insightful CRM, instant lead capture, automatic caller ID, and scores of other features allow remote workers to be just as informed and efficient as their colleagues in the office.
-And with the OnSIP app, remote workers can practically start or replace a call center right in their pajamas (like the thought didn’t cross your mind?)
+With today’s leading software platforms (like Microsoft Teams), insightful CRM, instant lead capture, automatic caller ID, and scores of other features allow remote workers to be just as informed and efficient as their colleagues in the office.
+And with the OnSIP app, remote workers can practically start or replace a call center right in their pajamas (like the thought didn’t cross your mind?).

 When your team is dispersed, it’s even more important to emphasize group engagement to boost morale and ensure team success.
 Cultivate trust and a sense of unity, no matter where your team is, by saving a few minutes of meetings for catching up and social chit chat.
 Make a digital water cooler to gather around!
 Use the technology at hand to establish human connection and camaraderie, and ensure that it goes hand in hand with productivity.
 This will help your remote employees feel just as much a part of the team as the in-office employees.